ckRobinson/multi-column-markdown/README.md

-# Split Column Markdown
+# Multi Column Markdown

 Take your boring markdown document and add some columns to it!
-With Split Column Markdown rather than limiting your document layout to a single linear column of text you can define blocks of data to be layed out horizontally next to each other, allowing for more creative ways to structure your notes.
+With Multi Column Markdown rather than limiting your document layout to a single linear column of text you can define blocks of data to be layed out horizontally next to each other, allowing for more creative ways to structure your notes.
 See the example